mozey/solid/e-dependency-inversion/README.md

 ## Setter Example

 Provide setter methods to inject dependencies after the object is created
-- **Advantages:** Allows for optional dependencies, more flexible in some scenarios.
+- **Advantages**: Allows for optional dependencies, more flexible in some scenarios.
-- **Disadvantages:** Dependencies might not be set, requires nil checks, can make dependencies less obvious.
+- **Disadvantages**: Dependencies might not be set, requires nil checks, can make dependencies less obvious.
 Generally less preferred than constructor injection.

 Run the code
 ```bash